This article will explain the foreclosure process in Texas. We cover why foreclosure happens, and how we can help you find a solution.

-A lot of homeowners want to ignore the financial issues they’re experiencing, and unfortunately, that’s not the best way to handle a foreclosure.
-Once an individual accepts the fact they’re in financial trouble, they can focus their efforts on other aspects of the situation to get as much help as they can to possibly avoid the foreclosure process.
+Many homeowners want to ignore the financial issues they’re experiencing.
+Unfortunately, that’s not the best way to handle a foreclosure.
+Once a homeowner accepts they’re in financial trouble, they can focus their efforts on other aspects of the situation.
+Homeowners need as much help as possible to avoid the foreclosure process.

 Contact the lender

-As soon as a borrower knows they’re in financial trouble, they need to contact their lender to let them know they might miss a few payments.
-Some lenders are willing to work with individuals who let them know ahead of time there may soon be a payment issue.
+Borrowers need to contact their lender to let them know they might miss a few payments.
+Some lenders are willing to work with borrowers who are struggling to make payments.

 Respond to the mail from the lender

 Don’t leave the letter in the mailbox or throw the letter away.
-If a letter is received, contact the lender to discuss the payment options available and what they can do to help you get back on track with your payments.
+Contact the lender to discuss the payment options available and what they can do to help you get back on track with your payments.

 Know your rights

-The more knowledge a person has regarding the foreclosure process in their state, the better they can prepare necessary documents and possibly prevent the foreclosure and eviction process from occurring.
+The more a borrower knows about the foreclosure process, the better they can prepare necessary documents therefore preventing the foreclosure and eviction process from occurring.

-A lot of the time, housing counselors can provide insight into a foreclosure situation, their next steps, and help borrowers avoid making the same mistakes in the future.
-This type of counselor can pinpoint errors borrowers are making and offer a solution to the problem.
+Housing counselors can provide insight into a foreclosure situation and next steps.
+Counselors help borrowers avoid making the same mistakes in the future.
+Usually, this type of counselor can pinpoint errors borrowers are making and offer a solution.
 Some solutions may be short-term or long-term.

 Don’t fall into the buyer’s remorse trap.
-A lot of people fall into this trap and realize they didn’t have the money they thought they had available, which puts them further in debt.
+Many borrowers realize they don’t have the money they thought they had, which puts them further in debt.

-Creating a spending plan can help with paying household bills, including the mortgage on time.
-With bills caught up, people can enjoy a more comfortable style of living with less stress and peace of mind.
+Create a spending plan can help with paying household bills, including the mortgage.
+Less debt results in people enjoying a more comfortable style of living with less stress and more peace of mind.

-People fall upon hard times, and it may seem there is no light at the end of the tunnel.
+People fall upon hard times, and it may seem there is no hope.
 Since January 2014, one in every 1,058 U.S. homes received a foreclosure filing.
-Having a foreclosure filed can be a hard pill to swallow, but there are a variety of ways foreclosure can be prevented.
+Having a foreclosure filed can be harmful, but there are ways foreclosure can be avoided.

 Once a homeowner misses several mortgage payments, a lender can file the necessary paperwork to start the foreclosure process, then the eviction process.
 When an eviction is filed, the property goes into a foreclosure auction.